cecilia-s2c/TechLeadChallenge/Step4/README.md

 	* Plenty of plugins available in the community.

 * Migration from Wordpress
-	* Third party tools available to migrate from wordpress.
+	* Third party tools available to migrate from wordpress
+	* Migration is not as straight forward as it is to HUGO.

 * Performance
 	* Build speed is slow for content heavy websites.